-- Water the soil up to 18 inches from the outer walls of your home to protect outdoor plants and shrubs.
+- Water areas of soil up to 18 inches from the outer walls of your home to protect outdoor plants and shrubs.

-- Cut back foliage, shrubbery and landscaping at least 18 inches from the structure to allow room for the tarps.
+- Cut back foliage, shrubbery and landscaping at least 18 inches from the structure to allow room to place tarps.

-- Remember to make arrangements for overnight accommodations for you and your pets, as your home may be under fumigation for 24 to 48 hours.
+- Remember to make arrangements for overnight accommodations for you and your pets, as your home may be under fumigation for 2 ½ days.

 The Day of Fumigation

-- Remove all plants from your home, including those on outdoor patios.
+- Remove all plants from your home, including outdoor patios plants

 - Chips, pasta, rice and other foods packaged in plastic bags